 If you have enough RAM, you could remove all swap devices.
 Some operating systems use a swap device in some contexts even if you have free memory.

 Avoid external locking for

-options explicitly enable and disable external locking.
+--skip-external-lockingoptions explicitly enable and disable external locking.

-Note that disabling external locking does not affect MySQL's functionality as long as you run only one server.
+Disabling external locking does not affect MySQL's functionality as long as you run only one server.
 Just remember to take down the server (or lock and flush the relevant tables) before you run myisamchk.
 On some systems it is mandatory to disable external locking because it does not work, anyway.

 The only case in which you cannot disable external locking is when you run multiple MySQL servers (not clients) on the same data, or if you run myisamchk to check (not repair) a table without telling the server to flush and lock the tables first.
-Note that using multiple MySQL servers to access the same data concurrently is generally not recommended, except when using MySQL Cluster.
+Note that using multiple MySQL servers to access the same data concurrently is generally not recommended, except when using NDB Cluster.